Corentin-Damas/Natours/README.md

 ## To be done
- - Billing page
- - Manage Tours

  - Manage Users
  - Manage reviews
  - Manage Bookings
+ - Create a review from tour